bcooper94/ColorCodedMoodBar/README.md

 A red mood bar indicates the pawn is at or under their extreme mental break threshold, orange indicates the major mental break threshold, yellow indicates the minor mental break threshold, and blue indicates the pawn is not under any mental break threshold.

 ## Known Bugs/Limitations/Requirements:
-- Memory leak (likely due to SolidColorMaterials.NewSolidColorTexture calls)
+- None

 ## Updates
-- Sep 16 2017: Initial Release
+- Sep 16 2017: Initial release on GitHub and closed release on Steam
+- Sep 17 2017: Open release on Steam

 ## Author/Mod Team
 - PorqueNoLosDos